Giving is important, even though it doesn’t help anybody.

 This doesn’t make giving unimportant, though.
 It simply frees us from having to be serious about giving, and instead renders it exactly what it is: fun.

-So by all means, buy presents for your family, help out at a soup kitchen, or just say hi to one of those old, decrepit Jewish ladies you see puttering around whose husband totally just died.
+So by all means, buy presents for your family, help out at a soup kitchen, or just say hi to one of those old, decrepit Jewish ladies you see puttering around.
 But realize that whatever is exchanged in that moment is going to die in that moment.